blaix/blaix.github.com/_posts/2010-10-28-gtd-with-evernote.markdown

-Clipping (taking a screenshot) of part of my screen is especially handy for saving receipts of online orders or remembering IM conversations about a task you'll need to do later.
+Clipping (taking a screenshot) of part of my screen is especially handy for saving receipts of online orders or remembering IM conversations about a task I'll need to do later.

 There are also browser extensions for saving web pages to a new note.
 You can "clip" the whole page, or simply save the url and add a text note to it.
 I'll